 The Wii game is a spiritual sequel to the ''daytime'' Sonic stages of Sonic Unleashed.
 The stages are in full 3D in which Sonic can run and jump in any direction, periodically changing to a fixed 2D perspective for gameplay along a 2D plane, reminiscent of the original Genesis/Megadrive Sonic titles.
 The 2D part of the stages take up roughly half of the levels, with plenty of vertical level design for platforming.
 The 3D segments, however, are narrow, and encourage high speed acrobatics.

 The levels are sizable and feature a very large amount of hidden paths and items, mostly accessible only with a specific power-up.
-For example, there are various pockets of air underground that contain hidden emblems and rings that require a drill to access, but if you don't keep an eye on your gauge, the power-rup will run out of juice before you can get there, causing Sonic to literally be buried in his grave.
+For example, there are various pockets of air underground that contain hidden emblems and rings that require a drill to access, but the power-up can run out of juice before Sonic can get there, causing Sonic to literally be buried in his grave.

 Sonic is the only playable character in Sonic Colors for Wii.
 This is also the first game in the Sonic series, along with Sonic Free Riders, to use his new voice actor.